photo by Aron Visuals

 Research shows that there are certain factors that make us more vulnerable to death anxiety and death depression.

-A study looking at students, church members, and workers at an air terminal found that that being female and being older was more connected to death anxiety, whereas being alone in life without a partner could cause death depression.
+A study looking at students, church members, and workers at an air terminal found that being female and being older was more connected to death anxiety.
+Whereas being alone in life without a partner could cause death depression.

 How to handle fear of death and dying